Looking for the latest phones to get or gift this holiday season?

 Ahead, get to know some practical financial New Year’s resolutions you can take on.

-#1: Trim down your expenses by budgeting
+#1: Trim down your expenses by budgeting.

 Those who go without a budget are missing an important segment of managing personal finances.
-You need to have this basic but straightforward understanding of what you’re bringing in and what you’re spending on so you can ultimately work your way toward saving consistently.
+You need to have this basic but straightforward understanding of what you’re bringing in and what you’re spending on, so you can ultimately work your way toward saving consistently.

 Creating and sticking to a budget helps you stay in the driver’s seat, and the important habit to take on here is tracking.
 Keep track at all times and be diligent about jotting down your expense and income entries.
 Downloading budgeting apps or making it a habit to list your purchases should help you find out how much you should be spending and if adjustments are necessary.
-Another benefit to working with a budget is it gives you a better understanding of your weak spots, too, when it comes to finances.
+Another benefit to working with a budget is that it gives you a better understanding of your weak spots when it comes to finances.

-#2: Save up for retirement
+#2: Save up for retirement.

 Think you don’t need to get started on this fund because you’re nowhere near retirement age?
 Think again.
 Saving for retirement as early as now allows you to take full advantage of compound interest.
 With inflation and economic uncertainty striking unexpectedly, prioritizing your retirement is a great way to protect yourself and ensure financial comfort and security during your golden years.

-#3: Start investing
+#3: Start investing.

 One of the best ways you can earn money passively is through investments.
 Rather than just holding your money in a savings account, investing allows your money to grow and compound over time.
 In other words, if your job makes you work for your money, then investing makes your money work for you.

-#4: Evaluate your “eating out” budget
+#4: Evaluate your “eating out” budget.

 Perhaps it’s time to come face-to-face with an indulgence: maybe you’ve been eating out more than you should.
 Whether this is because you have no time to cook or tend to crave one comfort meal after another, most people don’t realize how much they spend on food—especially when they don’t track.

-#5: Start an emergency fund
+#5: Start an emergency fund.

 There’s no fixed amount to consider when starting an emergency fund, but you should take some time to review your current situation.
-As a rule of thumb: your emergency fund should cover at least three to six months of your total living expenses.
+As a rule of thumb, your emergency fund should cover at least three to six months of your total living expenses.

-#6: Apply for insurance policies
+#6: Apply for insurance policies.

 In addition to starting an emergency fund, one resolution you can adopt is to acquire insurance.
 Sudden hospitalizations, cases of theft, and accidents can be costly, and having a policy will allow you to handle such situations with more flexibility.
 Ultimately, these policies help keep you, your family, and your assets safe.

-#7: Pay your bills and settle debts
+#7: Pay your bills and settle debts.

 It goes without saying that failing to pay off debts can pose a considerable threat to your financial security.
 For credit card bills, paying late can result in additional charges or a low credit score.
 It may be harder to manage regular expenses or save extra money if you have to pay high interest fees, too.
 Pay your bills before even thinking about making unnecessary expenses.
 Cutting down on these can also help you clear out debts faster when you prioritize the latter instead of the former.

-#8: Manage and review your plans and subscriptions
+#8: Manage and review your plans and subscriptions.

 Take time to tally all your existing subscriptions for apps, streaming platforms, fitness studios, and more.
 You might be surprised to see how these “small” monthly expenses pile up when looked at together.
 Pay attention to the lifestyle shifts you’ve taken on, either consciously or unintentionally, and cancel subscriptions where applicable.

-For example, your current grind at work has kept you from streaming films and series on Netflix, Amazon Prime Video, and HBO GO.
+For example, your current grind at work has kept you from streaming films and series on Netflix, Amazon Prime Video, and Disney+.
 Do you really need all these, then?
 While you’re at it, check for any free trials you have availed of but have since forgotten.
 Chances are you’re being continually charged for the subscription triggered after your trial.
 Take stock and go on an unsubscribing spree.

 New Year, New Money Lessons